leoneago/MedBlueSGen/dDocent_pipeline/README.md

-# dDocent ddRAD tags assembly and filtering used in the paper by Leone et al., 2023??
+# dDocent ddRAD tags assembly and filtering used in the paper [TITLE] Leone et al., 2023??

 ## MedBluesGen paper title